swedishstudiosgames/key-gen/README.md

 Output:
 ```
-Enter the number of keys you want to generate:<br><br>Keys have been written to the file keygen.txt
+Enter the number of keys you want to generate:

+Keys have been written to the file keygen.txt
 ```